 B vitamins help your body perform a variety of functions, including energy metabolism, creating blood cells, and maintaining brain function.
-Those at risk for not getting enough B vitamins in their diet include the elderly who have a poor diet, alcoholics, those with digestive disorders that prevent nutrient absorption, and pregnant women.

 Vitamin B6, also called pyridoxine, helps digest nutrients, create blood cells, and produce signals to allow our brains to function properly.
 Low levels of vitamin B6 may lead to confusion or depression, a weakened immune system, and anemia.
 Taking pyridoxine supplements may help address nausea and vomiting in pregnant women¹.